kuba-siekierzynski/labyrinth3d/README.md

 # Labyrinth 3D - my fun with pyglet

-The code launches an openGL-based little 3D first-person perspective game (kind of Doom-like) and lets the user control the area (just use arrow keys).
+The code launches an openGL-based little 3D first-person perspective game (kind of Doom-like) and lets the user control the area (just use your mouse and arrow keys).
 It is just a small demo of pyglet library possibilities.

 ## Contents
 - bricks.py - main code